 Make ahead: The pecans can be made a week in advance, the pomegranate de-seeded up to 3 days in advance and the dressing made a day before.

 I know asparagus isn’t exactly a traditional Thanksgiving side dish but sometimes it’s great to try new things.
 And besides, asparagus goes great beside your carrots, turkey and potatoes.
 These guys are also cooked in a pan on your stove top so there’s no need to worry about putting more in your oven.
 Also, asparagus takes a lot less time to cook than most people think; 5 minutes is more than enough time to perfectly cook it.
 Any more and you’ll be left with mushy green sticks.

 I tried this recipe for the first time last year and knew it would be my go-to stuffing recipe for any turkey meal.
 Not only is it a breeze to make it is also incredibly delicious.
 I think my favourite part are the crunchy walnuts; they’re just so unexpected but work so well with this dish.

 Make ahead: you can prep this the evening before your dinner and just leave it in the fridge until you are ready to use it.

 Making this recipe will really hinge on whether or not you can find good carrots; if you can then definitely make this one.
 If your carrots don’t have the greens still on them you can substitute parsley instead for the pesto.

 Make ahead: You can prepare the pesto a day in advance and store it in your fridge.

 This is another show-stopper.
-The mini mandarines and the plump cranberries are absolutely gorgeous.
-This slightly tart and slightly sweet cranberry sauce goes great with turkey, and just looks so pretty.
+The mini mandarins and the plump cranberries are absolutely gorgeous.
+This slightly tart and slightly sweet cranberry sauce goes great with turkey and just looks so pretty.